 Unlike other service providers, Fujitsu focuses on how the user experiences the desktop service.
 It means we look at what really matters to users - their pressing concerns – and how we can address these as quickly and easily as possible.
 We also consider how these problems can be eliminated moving forward – through better design and proactive system management.
 In addition, Managed Desktop is underpinned by lean principles and a culture of continuous improvement to ensure users can rely on IT to meet their needs.

 Did you know?

 Fujitsu is a leading provider of desktop services across Europe – managing over 2.9m desktop devices, including 1m in the UK.
 We are also the number 1 provider in the UK public sector.

-The 2011 Gartner Magic Quadrant for Desktop Outsourcing, Europe, and Magic Quadrant for Help Desk Outsourcing, Europe, position vendors based on their "ability to execute" and their "completeness of vision".
-Gartner defines ‘leaders’ in both market segments as “[those who] are performing skillfully.
-They have a clear vision of the market's direction and are developing competencies to maintain their leadership position.
-They shape the market, rather than follow it.”
+The 2013 Gartner Magic Quadrant for End-User Outsourcing Services positions vendors based on their “ability to execute” and their “completeness of vision”.
+Gartner defines ‘leaders’ in both market segments as “[those who] are performing skilfully.
+They have a clear vision of the market’s direction and are developing competencies to maintain their leadership position.
+They shape the market, rather than follow it."

 The reports can be read by following these links: